Jenny Slate Can't Wait To Be A Ghost

 But the Jenny Slate on the phone with me isn’t lonely anymore.
 Fans of the comedian know a secret that the comedian writing Little Weirds in 2017 does not: She gets engaged to art curator Ben Shattuck in September 2019.
 He’s actually part of the book — not by name, but is the man mentioned in the story “In Norway.”
 They meet while on the trip documented in the piece, but don’t start dating until two years later.
 When it came to Stage Fright, this meant Slate originally only had material from a past version of herself, who is as much a ghost as the spirits haunting her childhood house.

 These projects, both hilarious and heartwarming, illustrate the evolution of Slate as she pulls herself up from her lowest point to achieve her happy ending.
-After being with her through this journey, it kind off feels like we’re all part of the celebration — which, as her now close personal friend, is the least I deserve.
+After being with her through this journey, it kind of feels like we’re all part of the celebration — which, as her now close personal friend, is the least I deserve.
 Ahead, we spoke to Slate about her past two years, her take on Saturday Night Live’s recent controversy, and what kind of ghost she hopes to return as when she dies.

 Refinery29: This is your first stand-up special ever.
 Why now?